alexandergerber/courses-tsa/chapter3.md

 ```

 `@instructions`
-- Test $H_0$ whether there is autocorrelation left in `final_model_resid` of the last exercise using the Ljung-Box test with the rule of thumb from above
+- Test $H_0$: "There is no autocorrelation left in `final_model_resid`" using the Ljung-Box test with the rule of thumb from above

 `@hint`